kedro-org/kedro/docs/source/deployment/airflow.md

 ### Create, prepare and package example Kedro project

-In this section, we will create a new Kedro project equipped with an example pipeline designed to solve a typical data science task: predicting spaceflights prices.
-We will customise this project to ensure compatibility with Airflow, which includes enriching the Kedro `DataCatalog` with datasets previously stored only in memory and simplifying logging through custom settings.
-Following these modifications, we'll package the project for installation in an Airflow Docker container and generate an Airflow DAG that mirrors our Kedro pipeline.
+In this section, you will create a new Kedro project equipped with an example pipeline designed to solve a typical data science task: predicting spaceflights prices.
+You will need to customise this project to ensure compatibility with Airflow, which includes enriching the Kedro `DataCatalog` with datasets previously stored only in memory and simplifying logging through custom settings.
+Following these modifications, you will package the project for installation in an Airflow Docker container and generate an Airflow DAG that mirrors our Kedro pipeline.

 1. To create a new Kedro project, select the `example=yes` option to include example code.
 Additionally, to implement custom logging, select `tools=log`.
 Proceed with the default project name, but feel free to add any other tools as desired: